Erb3/findshop/README.md

 ## Contributing

-FindShop is developed using the [bun JavaScript toolkit and runtime](https://bun.sh).
+FindShop is developed using the [Bun toolkit and runtime](https://bun.sh).

 [ShopSync]: https://p.sc3.io/7Ae4KxgzAM